 While our paper takes a first step in modeling the forces that shape state capacity, further theoretical work is needed too.
 Since the model uncovers clear links from political institutions to state capacity, it would be interesting to explore endogenous political change - and especially the emergence of democracy - in our framework.
 Despite its broad scope, the paper deals only with one aspect of property rights, focusing on the market supporting role of property rights emphasized by, e.g., de Soto (2000).
 Other parallel issues of state development concern the development of property rights against predation by the state as emphasized, e.g., by North (1990).
-A more complete theory of state development would deal with both aspects of property rights.
-Further, external conflict is certainly an important source of common-interest public goods, but all external conflicts cannot be treated as exogenous.
+A more complete theory of state development would deal with both aspects of property rights and would understand the emergence of constraints on state capacity being abused.

+External conflict is certainly an important source of common-interest public goods, but it is unsatisfying to treat every external conflicts as exogenous.
 Ideally, endogeneity of conflict should be explored in a model of multiple interdependent governments, who all have the option of investing in state capacity.
-In line with recent developments of the democratic peace literature, such as de Mesquita et al. (1999), details of domestic institutions might then help determine the propensity to engage in foreign conflict.
-Finally, we have modeled state capacity as irreversible.
-While it is reasonable to assume that some institutional investments have long-lived consequences, irreversibility is clearly too extreme.
-In developing the analysis further, it will be important to allow government actions that diminish state capacity.
+In line with recent developments of the democratic peace literature, such as de Mesquita et al, (1999), details of domestic institutions might then help determine the propensity to engage in foreign conflict.
+Redistribution also plays an important role in our analysis.
+Violent conflicts such as civil wars reflect an extreme form of domestic resdistributive conflict.
+As a consequence, these will have detrimental effects on the incentive to build state capacity - see Besley and Persson (2008).